SynBioDex/SbolStandardWebsite/content/community-governance/_index.md

 SBOL Editors are elected by a community vote, following the process below.
 Editors serve initially for a two-year term, and upon unanimous approval of the editors and chair, an editor's term can be extended for an additional third year.
 After completing their term as editor, a person may not run for editor again for at least one year.
 To maximize continuity, editors' terms should be de-synchronized.
 There are 5 editorial positions, currently held by:

-* Lukas Buecherl, University of Colorado
+* Lukas Buecherl, Utah State University
 * Felipe Buson, University of Bristol
 * Tom Mitchell, Raytheon BBN Technologies
 * Georgie Hau Sørensen, University of Bristol